an illustration of Merlin the Wizard with a long white beard in the woods

 Why Does He Still Matter?

 Merlin represents the bridge between the Old World (the magic of nature, forests, and spirits) and the New World (kings, laws, and Christianity).
-He is the ultimate "outsider" who helps build a civilization, even though he doesn't really belong in one.
+He is the ultimate "outsider" who helps build a civilisation, even though he doesn't really belong in one, a civilisation famously symbolised by Arthur's Round Table.

 Even today, we see his DNA in characters like Gandalf from Lord of the Rings or Dumbledore from Harry Potter.
 He's the original mentor who knows more than he's letting on.